-We Stories is available to any family that wants to participate.
+We Stories is available to any family in the St. Louis region with children birth to age 8 that wishes to participate.
 We leave the decision up to you.
 It is designed for families looking to start or strengthen conversations about race and racism.
 We have found that those families tend to be white families.
 Whereas many families of color consider these conversations to be an important part of family life, most white families consider explicit conversation about race to be a choice.
 In fact, many white institutions (families, schools, communities, and organizations) don’t believe it’s appropriate to talk about race at all.
-We have, for more than a few generations, tended to embrace a philosophy of colorblindness, which explicitly avoids addressing race and racism out of fear that noticing difference in an of itself will reinscribe bias or suggest it anew.
+We have, for more than a few generations, tended to embrace a philosophy of colorblindness, which explicitly avoids addressing race and racism out of fear that noticing difference in and of itself will reinscribe bias or suggest it anew.
 We now know from research and personal experience that this approach doesn’t work in reducing bias or increasing equity.
 We have therefore created We Stories as an alternative approach for families to engage in.
 Most people who want to be deliberate in the messages they give their children about race and racism seek support and community in doing so.
 We are also very cognizant of the fact that we are white women raising white children.
 Much of our curriculum reflects our experiences growing up, coming of age, and parenting during an era where most white families chose not to talk about race and racism; therefore, we face a particular set of concerns and challenges in doing so.

 Cross-race dialog is an important part of dismantling racism.
 Yet, lots of important race work happens within racial caucusing or affinity groups, which is a leading practice in race scholarship.
 Our area of focus is closing the family conversation gap.
 White families tend not to talk about race and racism with their young children, whereas black and brown families often consider talking about race and racism a necessary part of parenting and raising children in a world that will not treat them fairly.
 This disparity creates a huge conversation gap, one that we believe is detrimental to creating relationships, institutions, and communities that have true anti-racist potential.
 We believe that an important part of creating a stronger and more inclusive St Louis is encouraging white families to address race and racism independently, developing their own intrinsic connection and motivation.
 In order to do that, white families need opportunities to develop their comfort and competence talking about race and racism.
 However, we also encourage our participants to engage in a variety of cross-race experiences offered by other organizations and throughout the community.